Wasabi-jpg/CS147_Lab3/README.md

 # CS147_Lab3
+This lab focuses on Bluetooth Low Energy (BLE) and how it can be used in a Bluetooth-based step counter with a LSM6DSO accelerometer.

 ## Part A:
 - Made an LED flash on/off based on whether the mobile phone sends in the string "on"/"off" respectively.